 Regarding the IQAir vs Blueair air quality monitor, some of the Blueair units come with integrated air quality sensors, such as the 280i, 480i and 680i models.
 This would be the same monitor as the Blueair Aware, which can also be bought as a separate product.
 IQAir does not offer an integrated air quality monitor in its air purifiers but offers the IQAir AirVisual Pro, which has to be to be purchased separately.

 Measuring the air quality in or on an air purifier is, however, not the best place to measure it in the first place.
 If you are concerned about the air quality in the room as such, you might want to use a separate monitor to measure the air quality on the other side of the room, not in or on the air purifier itself.
+It is a bit like measuring the temperature of the room by placing a thermometer on the radiator.

 If the air quality monitor is integrated into the air purifier, it should obviously be close to the inlet of the unit.